buildit/patternlab-base-toolkit/README.md

 There's nothing wrong in using any other way to install Node, like the default system-installed Node version, as long as it's above version 5.0.

-_Optionally_, once you have installed Node and NPM, you can install Gulp 4 globally, as follows:
+_Optionally, but not recommended_: once you have installed Node and NPM, you can install Gulp 4 globally, as follows:

-    $ npm install -g gulpjs/gulp#4.0
+    $ npm install -g gulpjs/gulp#v4.0.0

 You do not need this, as you will see later.

+If you're stumbling on any error, have a look at the [troubleshooting section](#Troubleshooting) below

 ### Installation